TurkuNLP/BioCreativeVI_CHEMPROT_RE/README.md

 # BioCreativeVI_CHEMPROT_RE
-A deep learning-based biomedical relation extraction system for recognizing the statements of relations between chemical compounds/drugs and genes/proteins from biomedical literature.
-The code is developed for our participation in the BioCreative VI CHEMPROT challenge, and released under a noncommercial licence.
+This repository contains biomedical relation extraction systems capable of recognizing the statements of relations between chemical compounds/drugs and genes/proteins from biomedical literature.
+The code is developed for our participation in the BioCreative VI Task 5 (CHEMPROT) challenge, and released under a noncommercial licence.
 Please see the LICENSE.md file.

 Contact: Farrokh Mehryary, farmeh@utu.fi